microsoft/graphrag/docs/get_started.md

 ```

 Please refer to [Query Engine](query/overview.md) docs for detailed information about how to leverage our Local and Global search mechanisms for extracting meaningful insights from data after the Indexer has wrapped up execution.

+# Visualizing the Graph
+Check out our [visualization guide](visualization_guide.md) for a more interactive experience in debugging and exploring the knowledge graph.